prachi6202/Attendance-Portal/README.md

 # Attendance-Portal

-This website will provides the platform to the students for joining the online classes through google meet and also provides a platform for teachers to make their time table and will generate the attendance report automatically by some clicks.
+This website will provide the platform to the students for joining the online classes through google meet and also provides a platform for teachers to make their timetable and will generate the attendance report automatically by some clicks.

 # Brief Description: